chris-jh/mt32-pi-midi-hat/README.md

 Version 1.7.2 Copyright 2021 Chrissy

 * Moved a trace that was too close to the mounting screw hole.
-Could cause a short is over tighten to expose the trace.
+Could cause a short if over tighten to expose the trace.

 Version 1.7.1 Copyright 2021 Chrissy